(2600 words)

 Manoah’s wife is infertile and we know that in ancient times infertility considered tragic for spouses.
 One day, the ‘woman’ is visited by a figure that the bible calls “The Angel of the Lord”.
 He is telling her that she will give birth to a son and that this son will “begin the deliverance of Israel from the hand of the Philistines” (Judges 13-5).
 The angel briefly hands her some instructions on how to treat her newborn son, and walks away.

 The Bible states that God consents to the prayer and the angel comes again.
 Yet again he chooses to be seen only to the woman when she is alone in the field and not to Manoah.
-Then again the woman proves her loyalty and submissiveness when she does not discuss any matter with the angel but leaves him to wait and runes to her husband to tell him that the angel have come so he can ask him his questions as he wished.
+Then again the woman proves her loyalty and submissiveness when she does not discuss any matter with the angel but leaves him to wait alone in the field and runes to her husband to tell him that the angel have come, so he can come to ask him his questions.
 It is worth noting that in the first time when the woman met the angel, she said: “A man of God came to me.
 His appearance was like the angel of God, exceedingly awesome” (Judges 13-6).
-Despite the fact that she met such a great and wonderful figure and despite the fact that the angel is personally giving her instructions and a promise for a son, she still leaves him and runs to her husband.
+Therefore, despite the fact that she met such a great and wonderful figure and despite the fact that the angel is personally giving her instructions and a promise for a son, she still leaves him and runs to her husband.

 Yet Manoah is not a one-dimensional figure, there are also positive aspects to his behavior.
 If we will look again to the comparison between him and the first Man, it seems that Manoah, as opposed to Adam, is also doing part of his roles right.
 He makes sure to stay in the picture regarding the unusual event his wife experienced and doesn’t just take the fruit irresponsibly as Adam did.
 Manoah prays and ask God for guidance and thus effectively protects his wife and himself from anything unwanted that might happen.
 (Though, as we saw, he needed to pray also with her and after hearing and respecting what she is saying).

-So Manoah does at least part of his role, and I want to suggest that if Adam would have done his role at list as Manoah did, and if Eve had faithfully done her role as Manoah’s wife, probably the fall in Eden would have been avoided.
+So Manoah does at least part of his role, and I want to suggest that if Adam would have done his role at least as Manoah did, and if Eve had faithfully done her role as Manoah’s wife, probably the fall in Eden would have been avoided.

 The man’s role beyond being a leader and protector is also to be a mentor and a teacher to the family.
 One of the things he needs to teach his wife is that she needs always to consult with him on whatever fundamental thing she faces, so that they can bring it together before God.
 It is the man’s duty and authority to lead the family, but he must do it with the help of His wife who is appointed by God to be “his helpmate“, not only in practical matters but also and especially in spiritual matters.
 So Adam appeared to be negligent also in this regard as Eve did not had clear knowledge on what to do in the situation she was in, while with Manoah’s and his wife, things seemed to be clear.